Skip to main content

 Entry-Level (Honors Program) and Experienced Attorneys - Conditions of Employment

-You are eligible to apply for the Attorney General’s Honors Program this year if you are a law student who will graduate between October 1, 2024, and September 30, 2025; or you are a joint degree law student who will complete all academic requirements for both degrees and graduate from both programs between October 1, 2024, and September 30, 2025; or you are a law school graduate who preserved your eligibility by accepting or participating in a full-time judicial clerkship, a full-time qualifying legal fellowship, or a full-time graduate law program, and who meets other eligibility requirements.
+You are eligible to apply for the Attorney General’s Honors Program (HP) this year if you are a law student who will graduate between October 1, 2025, and September 30, 2026; or you are a joint degree law student who will complete all academic requirements for both degrees and graduate from both programs between October 1, 2025, and September 30, 2026; or you are a law school graduate who preserved your eligibility by accepting or participating in a full-time judicial clerkship, a full-time qualifying legal fellowship, or a full-time graduate law program, and who meets other eligibility requirements.
 For a more detailed explanation, view the Honors Program Eligibility Requirements.

 Not necessarily.
 Entry-level attorneys are required to pass a bar and be an active member of a bar (any U.S. jurisdiction) within 14 months of entry on duty.
 You must, therefore, attend a law school whose graduates are eligible to sit for a bar exam.
 If the state in which your law school is located allows only candidates from accredited law schools to sit for the bar exam, your law school must be accredited.
 If the state in which your law school is located (e.g., California) allows candidates from all law schools in that state to sit for the bar, accreditation is not required.
 While this is a general policy, some hiring components may specifically require graduation from an ABA accredited law school.

 Entry-level attorneys: All Honors Program attorneys are required to pass a bar examination and be an active member of the bar (any U.S. jurisdiction) within 14 months of entry on duty.
-Incoming hires not yet admitted to a bar may enter on duty under a special appointment authority for "law clerk/trainees" for a period not to exceed 14 months.
+Incoming attorneys not yet admitted to a bar may enter on duty under a special appointment authority for "law clerk/trainees" for a period not to exceed 14 months.
 Only one 14-month Executive branch federal appointment pending bar admission can be approved.
-This can affect Honors Program attorneys who are hired for two-year clerkships (e.g., for an Immigration or Administrative Law judge) or for other time-limited Honors Program positions who then reapply to the Honors Program and law school graduates who participated in Honors Programs sponsored by other federal agencies.
 Some U.S. Attorneys' Offices (USAO) that hire Honors Program attorneys may require them to become admitted to the bar of the state in which the respective USAO is located.

 Experienced attorneys must be an active member in good standing of a bar of any U.S. jurisdiction.
 In addition, USAOs frequently have specific residency and bar admission requirements.
 Some USAOs to require Assistant U.S. Attorneys to be admitted to the bar of the state where the USAO is located.

-No. If you are eligible for one, you are not eligible for the other.
-Justice has, however, unified its Honors Program and SLIP applications into one system to permit limited transfers from the Honors Program applicant pool to the SLIP applicant pool.
-This affects recent law student graduates who are applying for judicial law clerkships, legal fellowships, or graduate law programs following law school graduation but who have not yet accepted a clerkship or been accepted into a graduate law program prior to the DOJ application deadline .
+No. If you are eligible for one, you are not eligible for the other; however, the Honors Program and SLIP applications are unified to permit limited transfers from the Honors Program applicant pool to the SLIP applicant pool.
+This affects recent law student graduates who are applying for judicial law clerkships, legal fellowships, or graduate law programs following law school graduation but who have not yet accepted a clerkship or been accepted into a graduate law program prior to the DOJ application deadline.
 Initially, those applicants will be considered through the Honors Program for an entry-level position following law school graduation.

 If, after the September application deadline but before the Department finalizes its SLIP selections, an Honors Program applicant accepts a judicial clerkship, or is admitted to a graduate law program, then the online system will permit that applicant to re-access their application for the limited purpose of adding clerkship data (e.g., name of the court, name of the judge, start and end dates of the clerkship) or graduate law program data (e.g., the law school, type of degree program, start and end dates), and requesting transfer out of the Honors Program applicant pool and into the SLIP applicant pool.
 The hiring components will be notified of the change electronically.